 Our firm’s top criminal defense attorney is a former senior prosecutor who knows how district attorneys handle these cases.
 That knowledge allows us to create effective strategies ranging from negotiation to courtroom battles.

-Whether in the Denver area, or anywhere in Colorado, computer crime generally occurs where a person knowingly accesses a computer, a computer network, or computer system or any part thereof without authorization, or in excess of his authorization.
+In Colorado, computer crime generally occurs when a person knowingly accesses a computer, a computer network, a computer system or any part thereof without authorization or in excess of his or her authorization.

-The level of offense for computer crime ranges from a mid level misdemeanor to a class 3 felony depending on the purpose for which unauthorized access was gained and the amount of the resulting damage.
-A conviction for computer crime as a class 3 felony may result in the following sentencing options to include: (1) probation, with a possible jail sentence as a condition of probation of up to ninety (90) days, or up to a two (2) year work release sentence as a condition of probation, or (2) a sentence to the department of corrections of four (4) to twelve (12) years, but as much as twenty-four (24) years if the court finds the presence of exceptional circumstances, with a mandatory parole period of five (5) years.
+The level of offense for computer crimes ranges from a midlevel misdemeanor to a class 3 felony depending on the purpose for which unauthorized access was gained and the amount of the resulting damage.
+A conviction for computer crime as a class 3 felony may result in the following sentencing options to include: (1) probation, with a possible jail sentence as a condition of probation of up to 90 days, or up to a two-year work release sentence as a condition of probation, or (2) a sentence to the Department of Corrections of four to 12 years, but as much as 24 years if the court finds the presence of exceptional circumstances, with a mandatory parole period of five years.